 Please quote the following reference for any queries: BAS 20/10

-Interviews are scheduled to be held on: w/c 18th May 2020
+Interviews are scheduled to be held in October 2020

 As part of our commitment to equality, diversity and inclusion and promoting equality in careers in science, we hold an Athena SWAN Bronze Award and have an active Equality, Diversity and Inclusion programme of activity.
 We welcome applications from all sections of the community.
 People from ethnic minorities and disabled people are currently under-represented and their applications are particularly welcome.